bw-math/bw-math/source/assignments/problems/distributions/00_BINOMIAL.rst

 	b.
 Calculate and interpret the expected value for the number of gift cards a particular employee will receive in a 52 -week year.
 Show your work.

 	c.
 Suppose that Agatha, an employee at the company, never receives a gift card for an entire 52 -week year.
 Based on her experience, does Agatha have a strong argument that the selection process was not truly random?
 Explain your answer.

+8. **2010, Free Response Form B, #3**

+A test consisting of 25 multiple-choice questions with 5 answer choices for each question is administered.
+For each question, there is only 1 correct answer.

+	a.
+Let :math:`\mathcal{X}` be the number of correct answers if a student guesses randomly from the 5 choices for each of the 25 questions.
+What is the probability distribution of :math:`\mathcal{X}`?

+This test, like many multiple-choice tests, is scored using a penalty for guessing.
+The test score is determined by awarding 1 point for each question answered correctly, deducting 0.25 point for each question answered incorrectly, and ignoring any question that is omitted.
+That is, the test score is calculated using the following formula.

+	Score = (1 x number of correct answers) – (0.25 x number of incorrect answers) + (0 x number of omits)

+For example, the score for a student who answers 17 questions correctly, answers 3 questions incorrectly, and omits 5 questions is

+	Score = (1 x 17) - (0.25 x 3) + (0 x 5) = 16.25.

+Use this information to answer the following questions.

+	b.
+Suppose a student knows the correct answers for 18 questions, answers those 18 questions correctly, and chooses randomly from the 5 choices for each of the other 7 questions.
+Show that the expected value of the student’s score is 18 when using the scoring formula above.

+	c.
+A score of at least 20 is needed to pass the test.
+Suppose a student knows the correct answers for 18 questions, answers those 18 questions correctly, and chooses randomly from the 5 choices for each of the other 7 questions.
+What is the probability that the student will pass the test?